What is “Affordable Housing” in Pottawatomie County? A Math Problem

 4. Fostering Economic Stability: Workers who spend a lower portion of their income on housing have more disposable income for other needs, which can boost local businesses and the broader economy.
 It also makes the workforce less vulnerable to housing instability or displacement, promoting economic stability.

-For an area median income (AMI) of $85,241, we can calculate the moderate income range (80-120% of AMI) and what a reasonable housing cost would be based on standard affordability guidelines.
+For an area median income (AMI) of $85,241, we can calculate the income range (60-120% of AMI) and what a reasonable housing cost would be based on standard affordability guidelines.

 • 120% of AMI: $85,241 * 1.20 = $102,289